 Croatia is much more than what you find out on the Internet and in the tourist brochures!

 You can hear a good voice from miles away!
 At least, if we follow the old saying, which is more times right than wrong.
-This phrase can be said for many locations and top tourist attractions in Croatia like Hvar, Dubrovnik, Rovinj, or the island of Rab, which attract millions of guests with different profiles and interests every year.
-Party guests, backpackers, nature lovers, solo travelers, or families with children - you name it, but all of them choose Croatia as their temporary summer home.
+This phrase can be said for many locations and top tourist attractions in Croatia like Hvar, Dubrovnik, Dubrovnik Riviera, Rovinj, Zadar Riviera, or Rabbits of foreign guests with different requests and interests every year.
+Party guests, backpackers, nature lovers, solo travelers, or families with children looking for large amounts of family fun - you name it.
+Still, all of them choose Croatia for their relaxing holiday.
 And many of them stay and make a life in Croatia because they love it so much!
-With more than 1200 islands, reefs, cliffs, and over 50 000 square feet of territory in which many different cultural, biological, and historical elements have been intertwined, it's logical that Croatia has much more to offer than the sea, sun, and beaches, no doubt about it!
+With more than 1200 Adriatic islands, reefs, cliffs, rich cultural heritage, and over 50 000 square feet of territory in which many different social, biological, and historical elements have been intertwined, it's logical that Croatia has much more to offer than the sea, sun, and beaches, no doubt about it!

-That Croatia is much more than its summer destinations is a fact that many of our guests acknowledge when they come and discover the rich and quality offer Croatia has to offer.
-Never mind, let's talk about the coastal area.
-Its continental parts, lowlands of Baranja and Slavonija, or the attractions of Zagreb, Croatia, offer a broad spectrum of quality tourist proposals built on more than a thousand years old history, culture, gastronomy, and a way of life of its domestic population.
+That Croatia is much more than its summer destinations is a fact that many of our foreign guests acknowledge when they come and discover the quality offer and professional service Croatia has to offer.
+Never mind if we talk about the coastal area.
+Instead, Continental Croatia, lowlands of Baranja and Slavonija, or Zagreb city and Continental Croatia attractions provide a broad spectrum of quality tourist proposals built on more than a thousand years old culture, gastronomy, and a way of life of its domestic population.

 That is why we made a little guide with six undiscovered top destinations, which are a true hidden gem and a new potential tourist sensation in Croatia!
 The places won't be too crowded since not many people know about them, and you will have an opportunity to explore everything a potential destination has to offer in total peace.
-Also, you will have the time and the chance to fill your summer schedule with unique activities you can do far away from big crowds and people, which is typical for summertime.
-Although you haven't heard or read about them, these destinations are true hidden gems that will make you fall in love with them.
-The mixture of nature, rich cultural and historical heritage, gastronomy, and different activities are just some of the reasons why you should awake your adventurist side and explore the unexplored!
+Also, you will have the time and the chance to fill your summer schedule with active vacation activities you can do far away from big crowds and people, which is typical for summertime.
+Although you haven't heard or read about them, these beautiful destinations are true hidden gems that will make you fall in love with them.
+The mixture of nature, rich cultural and historical heritage, gastronomy, warm Mediterranean climate, and beautiful islands are just reasons you should awaken your adventurous side and explore the unexplored!

 And these are our suggestions if you decide to come to Croatia.
 You won't regret it, trust us!